 Second, data-driven product development meshes very well with my own philosophy, commonly known as the 80/20 rule, where 80% of the results come from just about 20% of inputs.
 In product development, 80% of the success of a product is determined by 20% of its features.
 Basically, you minimize effort and maximize outcomes.
 That’s exactly why choosing the right feature to build is so important!

 I hope you’ve enjoyed reading this article.
-If you'd like to learn more about data science, transitioning into computer science, and software engineering, you can also subscribe to my YouTube channel.
-And if you're new to data science, check out the 365 Intro to Data and Data Science course.
+If you'd like to learn more about data science and what a data scientist actually does, you can also subscribe to my YouTube channel.
+And if you'd like to learn more about the importance of data-driven decision-making, check out the 365 Data-Driven Business Growth course.